dm77/ZBarScanner/README.md

 ATTENTION!
 ==========

 This project will no longer be maintained.
-Moving forward, I am going to spend my time development on this project here: https://github.com/dm77/barcodescanner
+Moving forward, I am going to spend my time on development of this project here: https://github.com/dm77/barcodescanner

 --------------------------------------------------------------------------------------